 Additionally, if you are a caregiver, take charge.
 If the patient is very elderly or extremely sick, be a proactive caregiver to ensure the patient has the right medicines.
 Make sure they are adhering to their medication schedule and help them manage their side effects.
 When a health care professional makes a serious error, contact a medical malpractice attorney to learn more about your legal rights.

 Speak with an experienced medical malpractice lawyer in Baltimore or Washington D.C. today

-If you suspect medical negligence after receiving health care, contact the medical malpractice lawyers at Schochor and Staton, P.A. right away.
+If you suspect medical negligence after receiving health care, contact the medical malpractice lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. right away.
 We have filed more medical negligence cases than any other law firm in Maryland and have won more than $1 billion in settlements and verdicts.
 Call 1-888-234-0001 to schedule an appointment in either our Washington D.C. or Baltimore office.